-- 4. Connect a phone cable from the ADSL port on the Gateway's back panel (see Figure 4-2) to the wall jack of the ADSL line.
+- 4. Connect a phone cable from the Line port on the Gateway's back panel (see Figure 4-2) to the wall jack of the ADSL line.
 A small device called a microfilter may be necessary between each phone and wall jack to prevent interference.
 Contact your ISP if you have any questions. - 5.
-Connect the power adapter to the Gateway's Power port (see Figure 4-3), and then plug the power adapter into a power outlet. - The Power LED on the front panel will light up green as soon as the power adapter is connected properly.
+Connect the power adapter to the Gateway's Power port (see Figure 4-3), and then plug the power adapter into a power outlet.
+Turn the On/Off switch to On. - The Power LED on the front panel will light up green as soon as the power adapter is connected properly and the switch is turned on.
 The Power LED will flash for a few seconds, then it will light up steady when the self-test is complete.
 If the LED flashes for one minute or longer, see "Appendix A: Troubleshooting." - 6.
 Power on one of your computers that is connected to the Gateway.